 - Role – Select the user via a dropdown containing the list of possible roles.

-- Display Name – Allow the use of the users displa name field.
+- Display Name – Set the users Display Name.

-- Generate Password – Generate a new password for the user that will be sent out to the user.
+- Generate user password – Generate a new password for the user that will be sent out to the user.

 User Custom Fields